Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Theory

 \subsection{Non-Markovian Entropy Bathtub}

 Memory effects in biological environments can significantly modify the time evolution of entropy in living systems.
 Building on the memory kernel derived from the Keldysh formalism, we now examine the consequences of non-Markovian dynamics for the entropy bathtub.
-To this end, we consider a one-dimensional chain of discrete states representing successive developmental stages, with transitions allowed only between neighboring states.
+To this end, we consider a one-dimensional chain of discrete states representing successive developmental stages along an illustrative life-history trajectory, with transitions allowed only between neighboring states.
 The dynamics are governed by the generalized master equation (GME) \cite{Nakajima1958, Zwanzig1960, Breuer2002}:

 where $p_x(t)$ is the probability to be in state $x$ at time $t$, and the memory kernel $K_{xx'}(\tau)$ encodes the history dependence of transitions from state $x'$ to $x$.
 The transition kernel $K_{xx'}(\tau)$ arises from coarse-graining the microscopic influence kernel $\mathcal K_{xx'}(\tau)$.
 To capture essential non-Markovian features while maintaining numerical tractability, we adopt an exponential kernel inspired by the Debye spectrum of an Ohmic bath \cite{Caldeira1983, Weiss2012}: